-"We understand the right to life as being the right not to be killed, but also as everyone's responsibility not to kill or let others die"
+We understand the right to life as being the full enjoyment of Life, as being the right not to be killed, but also as everyone's responsibility not to kill or let others die.

-The Center for Global Nonkilling has a unique mission, that is both inspirational for individuals and transformative for societies: "To promote change toward the measurable goal of a killing-free world by means open to infinite human creativity in reverence for life".
+The Center for Global Nonkilling has a unique mission, inspirational for individuals and transformative for societies: "To promote change toward the measurable goal of a killing-free world by means open to infinite human creativity in reverence for life".